ConverterHQ

 Why convert HEVC/H.265 to MOV?

-Convert to MOV when the destination is an editing suite, a post-production handoff, or a review pipeline that expects QuickTime-compatible containers and production codecs.
+Choose MOV as target when the destination is an editing suite, a post-production handoff, or a review pipeline that expects QuickTime-compatible containers and production codecs.

 What changes when converting HEVC/H.265 to MOV?